96boards/website/_posts/2017-07-31-bringing-the-carbon-to-life-bluetooth.md

 The 96Boards Carbon is manufactured by SeeedStudio and has two chips on it, an ARM Cortex M4 for your programs and an nRF51 chip for the BLE, 512K of on-board flash and a 30-pin expansion header capable of 3.3V digital and analog GPIO.
 The board is supported by the Zephyr Project, which is what we will use to bring the board to life.

 - For this post, we will do two very simple things:
-   - Enable bluetooth on the Carbon
+   - Enable Bluetooth on the Carbon
    - Make the Carbon into a simple beacon

 # Bluetooth on the Carbon

-The Zephyr project has a number of bluetooth examples in their sample projects but none of them work out of the box for the Carbon because the nRF51 chip has not been programmed to talk to the main controller.
+The Zephyr project has a number of Bluetooth examples in their sample projects but none of them work out of the box for the Carbon because the nRF51 chip has not been programmed to talk to the main controller.
 That is the first thing we need to do and it is quite straightforward to do if you have the right support equipment.
 What you need are:

 - An ST-Link V2 programmer.
 There are different variants available, so choose one that’s cheapest and most easily available in your region